escobard/integration-tests/README.md

 #### 3. Run the tests

-The diagram below outlines a network created with Docker Compose to showcase a system with an api, database and integration tests working together:
+The diagram below outlines a network created with Docker Compose, showcasing the connections between the tests, an API and a Database:

 TODO - add docker network diagram

-A working version of the integration tests can be found in [the aws-cloud-apps repository](https://github.com/escobard/aws-cloud-apps), where the tests run in combination with a GraphQL API and PostgreSQL database.
+Within [the aws-cloud-apps repository](https://github.com/escobard/aws-cloud-apps), you will find an example of the integration tests running in combination with a GraphQL API and PostgreSQL Database.

 ![System overview](docs/diagrams/system_overview.png)